It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Social Media

 This is a good way to test the water to see how responsive a provider is to its customers.
-Just be aware, that generally customers may seem more curt or dissatisfied, especially as a character limit might make it harder to get a complex point across.
+Just be aware that customers often sound more curt or dissatisfied, especially as a character limit might make it harder to get a complex point across.
 In short, you might want to take some complaints with a pinch of salt.

 Head to your provider’s main webpage, and you should be able to find a quick link to an X (formerly Twitter), Facebook and Instagram profile.

-Unfortunately, Twitter has made it difficult to read through feeds now without signing up.
+Unfortunately, X has made it difficult to read through feeds now without signing up.

 Trustpilot